 Is TSA PreCheck worth it?

 If you’d like to go through what is usually a shorter security without taking off your shoes, coats or removing your computer and quart-sized bag of liquids, yes, TSA PreCheck is worth it, especially if you travel frequently.

 With the TSA PreCheck symbol on your boarding pass, you can utilize a dedicated security line in which you don’t need to remove your: shoes, laptops, liquids, belts and light jackets.
-It’s faster: In April 2019, 93% of TSA PreCheck passengers waited less than 5 minutes in security lines.
-Plus, it’s convenient: More than 200 airports and 73 airlines provide TSA PreCheck.

 If you include your Known Traveler Number (KTN) when you book your ticket (or save it in your airline user profile), then you’ll most likely find the TSA PreCheck symbol on your boarding pass.
 However, the TSA site states that TSA “uses unpredictable security measures, both seen and unseen, throughout the airport.
 All travelers will be screened, and no individual is guaranteed expedited screening.”